Schedule a Call

 Author Richard Leach, EA

-Richard joined GTN in 2023 as director bringing with him over two decades of international tax management expertise.
+Richard joined GTN in 2023, bringing with him over two decades of international tax management expertise, and currently serves as a Managing Director.
 Over the course of his career, Richard has worked with a diverse spectrum of clients, ranging from prominent global financial and pharmaceutical entities to smaller companies with limited experience in tax and payroll matters.
 He is best known for adapting to client needs and addressing problems with proactive, practical solutions, being a resource for complex reporting requirements related to private client tax services, and providing tax advice that is easy to follow and understand. rleach@gtn.com | +1.720.647.5234

 Find me on: